balazsdukai/synthesis-project/index.md

 Managing the campus of a university has become a complex and challenging task, including the involvement of many stakeholders.
-Campus managers are in need for evidence-based information to support their decision making (@heijer2012campus).
+Campus managers are in need for evidence-based information to support their decision making {% cite heijer2012campus %}.
 This includes better location data to detect activities, occupancy and usage of the infrastructure.

 To understand the human motion behaviour many studies are conducted based on data collection of GPS receivers.
-The Global Navigation Satellite System (GNSS) is commonly used to track people in large scale environments. @spek2008tracking studied the movement of pedestrians in city centres, where potential participants were asked to carry a GPS receiver.
+The Global Navigation Satellite System (GNSS) is commonly used to track people in large scale environments. {% cite spek2008tracking %} studied the movement of pedestrians in city centres, where potential participants were asked to carry a GPS receiver.
 However, the distribution of GPS devices to participants limits the possibilities to collect location data at a large scale.